 Each of our five residence halls elects a Hall Council to represent the interests of everyone who lives there.
 Students serving on the council participate actively in the community around them and engage others in the residence halls as well.
 The councils help draft rules that govern residence hall life, and they help decide on activities and programming at the residence halls.

-Honor society membership is based on merit and scholastic achievement and is available by invitation or application.
+Honor society membership is based on merit and scholastic achievement; they're by invitation or application.
 Current societies include:

 Delta Mu Delta

 Delta Mu Delta is a business honor society that recognizes and encourages academic excellence of students.
 The goal is to create a community that fosters the well-being of its individual members and of the business community through life-time membership.